What Are Good Skills To Put On A Resume

 As with weapons or explosives, technical skills can be compared to weapons; the more you have in your arsenal, the better, and one extra skill can give you a competitive edge.

-In your resume, you should highlight your technical skills that are relevant to the field you work in.
-However, depending on your field of operation and industry, recruiters and employers will require a variety of technical skills.
+In your resume, you should highlight the technical skills that are relevant to the field you work in.
+However, depending on your field of operation and industry, recruiters and employers will require various technical skills.

 On your resume, make sure you include these technical skills: